barumau/pandunia/eng/I05_Pandunia_vs_English.md

 Another example is the [Universal Germanic Dialog](https://www.youtube.com/watch?v=ryVG5LHRMJ4) by King Ming Lam.
 It is more or less recognizable in all Germanic languages.
-The Pandunia version is rather similar, too, because it borrows many basic words from Germanic languages.
+The Pandunia version is rather similar, too, because Pandunia borrows many basic words from Germanic languages.

 | Language           | "The Universal Germanic Dialog"                            |
 |:-------------------|:-----------------------------------------------------------|